Los Angeles | New York | Europe

 Help is Available: Coaching and Concierge Services Through CiR

-If you or a loved one are struggling with an eating disorder, Connections in Recovery can provide you with in-person or virtual recovery coaching, connect you to appropriate treatment resources, or put together an outpatient care team for you.
+If you or a loved one are struggling with an eating disorder and recognize a few of the 10 Things To Know About Eating Disorders, Connections in Recovery can provide you with in-person or virtual recovery coaching, connect you to appropriate treatment resources, or put together an outpatient care team for you.
 Please see the drop-down menu of services on our website to connect with us about any of these options.

 To read more about general information regarding eating disorders from the National Institute of Mental Health, click here